Greer Garson: Early life

-Greer Garson was born on 29 September 1904 in Manor Park, East Ham (then in Essex, now part of Greater London), the only child of Nancy Sophia "Nina" (née Greer; 1880–1958) and George Garson (1865–1906), a commercial clerk in a London importing business.
+Garson was born on 29 September 1904 in Manor Park, East Ham (then in Essex, now part of Greater London), the only child of Nancy Sophia "Nina" (née Greer; 1880–1958) and George Garson (1865–1906), a commercial clerk in a London importing business.
 Her father was born in London to Scottish parents, and her mother was born at Drumalore (usually spelled as "Drumalure" or "Drumaloor"), a townland near Belturbet in County Cavan, Ireland.
 The name Greer is a contraction of MacGregor, another family name.

 Her maternal grandfather, David Greer (c.
-1848–1913; from Kilrea, County Londonderry), was an RIC sergeant later stationed in Castlewellan, County Down.
-In the 1870s or 1880s, he became a land steward to the wealthy Annesley family, who built the town of Castlewellan.
-While there, he lived in a large detached house named Clairemount, which was built on the lower part of what was known as Pig Street, locally known as the Back Way, near Shilliday's builder's yard.
+1848–1913) from Kilrea, County Londonderry, was an RIC sergeant later stationed in Castlewellan, County Down.
+In the 1870s or 1880s he became a land steward to the wealthy Annesley family, who built the town of Castlewellan.
+Whilst there, he lived in a large detached house named Clairemount, which was built on the lower part of what was known as Pig Street, locally known as the Back Way, near Shilliday's builder's yard.
 It was erroneously reported Greer Garson was born there (The Macmillan International Film Encyclopedia gives her place of birth as County Down, and her year of birth as 1908).

+Following her father's death, she was raised by her mother and grew up mainly in Castlewellan.
+Garson was often ill as a child and was not popular at school.
+When she was four years old, she realized she wanted to be an actress after receiving praise for performing a recitation at a town hall.
 Garson read French and 18th-century literature at King's College London and did her postgraduate studies at the University of Grenoble.
 While aspiring to be an actress, she was appointed head of the research library of LINTAS in the marketing department of Lever Brothers.
 Her co-worker there, George Sanders, wrote in his autobiography that it was Garson who suggested he start a career in acting.

 Career

-Garson's early professional appearances were on stage, starting at Birmingham Repertory Theatre in January 1932, when she was age 27.
+Garson's early professional appearances were on stage, starting at Birmingham Repertory Theatre in January 1932, when she was aged 27.
 She appeared on television during its earliest years (the late 1930s), most notably starring in a 30-minute production of an excerpt of Twelfth Night in May 1937, with Dorothy Black.
-These live transmissions were part of the BBC's pioneering television service from Alexandra Palace, and this is the first known instance of a Shakespeare play performed on television.
+These live transmissions were part of the BBC's pioneering television service from Alexandra Palace, and this is the first known instance of a Shakespeare play being performed on television.
 In 1936, she appeared in the West End in Charles Bennett's play Page From a Diary, and Noël Coward's play Mademoiselle.